-Mail Check to Treasury approved lockbox:

-HS Program Support Center, P.O.
-Box 530231, Atlanta, GA 30353-0231 iv.
-Any additional information/instructions may be found on the PMS Web site at http://www.dpm.psc.gov/.

-( Please allow 4-6 weeks for processing of a payment by check to be applied to the appropriate PMS account)
+Mail Check to Treasury approved lockbox: HS Program Support Center, P.O.
+Box 530231, Atlanta, GA 30353-0231 ( Please allow 4-6 weeks for processing of a payment by check to be applied to the appropriate PMS account)

 Appendix H. Additional resources for grant recipients